Aliases for IL27 Gene

 GeneCards Summary for IL27 Gene

 IL27 (Interleukin 27) is a Protein Coding gene.
-Among its related pathways are Th1 Differentiation.
+Diseases associated with IL27 include eosinophilic granulomatosis with polyangiitis.
+Among its related pathways are Immune System and Interleukin-3, 5 and GM-CSF signaling.
 GO annotations related to this gene include receptor binding and interleukin-27 receptor binding.

 UniProtKB/Swiss-Prot for IL27 Gene